-FIN 172, 272, 372.
-Advanced Topics in Finance.
+FIN 372T.
+Topics in Finance.

 Restricted to students in a business major.
-Advanced topics in finance.
-For each semester hour of credit earned, one lecture hour a week for one semester.
+Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Credit or registration for Finance 357 or 357H; additional prerequisites may vary with the topic.

-Topic 1: Environmental, Social, and Governance Investing.
-A critical assessment of the actions of investors and corporations with regard to environmental, social, and governance policies, including the potential motivations and resulting consequences.
-Finance 372 (Topic: Environmental, Social, and Governance Investing) and 172 (Topic 1), 272 (Topic 1), 372 (Topic 1) may not both be counted.
-Additional prerequisite: Credit or registration for Finance 367.
+Topic 1: Sustainable Finance Investing.
+Assess the actions of investors and corporations with regard to environmental, social, and governance policies, including the potential motivations and resulting consequences.
+Finance 372 (Topic 1) and 372T (Topic 1) may not both be counted.
+Additional prerequisite: Credit or registration for Finance

 Topic 2: Valuation of Energy Investment.
-Restricted to business majors.
-Explores the evaluation and financing of energy investments with a focus on upstream oil and gas projects.
-Emphasis on developing financial modeling skills, from detailed discounted cash flow models to advanced option pricing models, using various computational approaches.
-Three lecture hours a week for one semester.
-Finance 372 (Topic: Valuation of Energy Investment) and 172 (Topic 2), 272 Topic 2), 372 (Topic 2) may not both be counted.
+Restricted to students in a business major.
+Explore the evaluation and financing of energy investments with a focus on upstream oil and gas projects.
+Develop financial modeling skills from detailed discounted cash flow models to advanced option pricing models using various computational approaches.
+Finance 372 (Topic 2) and 372T (Topic 2) may not both be counted.
 Additional prerequisite: Finance 374C.